Xrlls/MikroTik-Home-Assistant-MQTT-telemetry/README.md

 - The MQTT integration must be installed
 - There must be a connection to (the same) MQTT server as you intend to connect the router to.
 The details of this is not covered in this guide.
+>[!NOTE]
+>If connecting multiple routers through MQTT, it is very important that they have a unique `client-id`.
+If the client IDs are not unique, the broker, such as Mosquito, will disconnect the clients.
+The `client-id` is by default `MT.`
 ### RouterOS
 The IOT packages needs to be installed.
 The installation is not covered in this guide.